 Signs To Look For To Identify Someone With False Teeth

 Can dentures look natural?
 Yes, they can but their appearance may not be what tips you off to who is or isn’t wearing false teeth.
-Here is a short list of possible signs to watch for:
+Here is a shortlist of possible signs to watch for:

 1. General Appearance of Teeth

-If the person you know suddenly has cleaner, whiter teeth with less signs of decay or staining than before, they could be wearing false teeth.
+If the person you know suddenly has cleaner, whiter teeth with fewer signs of decay or staining than before, they could be wearing false teeth.
 Or, they may have also just had some teeth whitening done.

 However, if the person with the perfect smile was missing teeth just weeks ago, they are now sporting a new set of complete or partial dentures or possibly dental implants.